Outward Migration of Super-Jupiters: Introduction

 There is, however, an important missing component: {\it how far do waves travel before damping?} The answer is crucial, because even if the waves' angular momentum is known, one can only determine how the waves affect the disk's (azimuthally-averaged) surface density profile if one knows {\it where} that angular momentum is deposited.
 The surface density profile, in turn, determines the amplitude of the excited waves---and hence the angular momentum carried by them. \cite{Ward.1997} answered this question by assuming that waves damp immediately upon being excited.
 With this assumption, gaps are exponentially deep for planet masses slightly greater than the gap-opening threshold \citep{Syer.1995,Ward.1997}.
 Therefore, disk material is strongly prevented from crossing the planet's orbit, and the planet is locked in the disk---a.k.a. the Type II paradigm.

 The assumption of zero damping length is unfounded, as recognized by \citet[][Sec.
 IV-b]{Ward.1997}, and many others \citep[e.g.,][]{Lunine.1982,Goodman.2001,Rafikov.2002b,Duffell.2015,Kanagawa.2015}.
 If the waves travel before damping, the predicted gap becomes {\it much} shallower than the exponential depth at zero damping length (\citealt{Crida.2006}; \citealt{Duffell.2015}; \citealt{Kanagawa.2015}; \citealt{Ginzburg.2018}; \citetalias{DLL}).
 This is true even if the damping length is modest---of order a scale height.
 The fact that simulated gaps are not exponentially deep, and the reason for the failure of Type II, is therefore simply that waves travel before damping.\footnote{\citet{Scardoni.2020} present simulation results in which planets migrate close to the predicted Type II rate, after transients have died away.
 They therefore claim that Type II is correct.
-But their final migration rates are only close to the predicted value.
+But their final migration rates are only close to the predicted value---and, in fact, are in agreement with the prior simulation results that show a clear difference from Type II (\citealt{Durmann.2015};\citealt{Kanagawa.2018};\citetalias{DLL};\citealt{Kanagawa.2020}.
 More tellingly, they plot the mass flow through the gap, and find it does not vanish, in contradiction with the basic postulate of Type II. } In order to accurately determine where in the disk the waves damp, and thereby obtain the gap depth and the torques on the planets, one may build a theory, as has been done for low-mass planets \citep[e.g.,][]{Goodman.2001}.
 But for near-Jupiter-mass planets, which excite strongly nonlinear waves, the theory has thus far proven intractable.
 Therefore, we turn to hydrodynamical simulations.